ADA-ANU/ADA_Research_Data_Tools/ADA_DRAT_v2/README.md

 ### Dictionary view
 Loaded data can then be viewed in the Data Dictionary screen.
 All variable and value information is displayed.
 Users can refine the table using the search boxes at the top of each column.
-Users can copy the displayed table to the clipboard, or download the table as a CSV, Excel, or PDF Data Dictionary file.
+Users can copy the displayed table to the clipboard or download the table as a CSV, Excel, or PDF Data Dictionary file.

-### Variable View and Value View
+### Variable View

 #### Sensitive data keyword search.
-In the ‘Variable View’ screen, the DRAT will flag variables with categories of potentially sensitive data including questions about religion, racial identity, pollical affiliation, or criminal behaviour.
+In the ‘Variable View’ screen, the DRAT will flag variables with categories of potentially sensitive data, including questions about religion, racial identity, political affiliation, or criminal behaviour.

+##### Indirect identifier variables

+### Value View

+##### Removing punctuation from labels

+##### Removing inconsistent uppercase text.